 Depending on your plan, screenings and genetic counseling might be covered.
 When planning a family, check with your insurance provider or insurance broker if your policy will cover these costs.

-If parents miss the deadline and don’t enroll their baby within 30 days from birth, inherited conditions may be deemed by insurers as pre-existing after a baby is no longer under mother’s maternity plan.
+If parents miss the deadline and don’t enroll their baby within 30 days from birth, inherited conditions may be deemed by insurers as pre-existing after a baby is no longer under the mother’s maternity plan.
 That means insurance plans rarely cover the congenital condition.
-If your baby, however, has inherited thalassaemia minor, some insurers will be ready to cover your newborn baby.
+If your baby, however, has inherited thalassemia minor, some insurers will be ready to cover your newborn baby.

 Get professional health insurance advice

-At Pacific Prime Singapore, we know how frustrating and complicated the process of getting health insurance for your family can be.
-Here’s where our team’s broad health insurance experience comes in.
 Pacific Prime Singapore’s mission is to simplify insurance and get our clients the coverage they need by providing them with multiple insurance and health guides, instant quotes, plan comparisons, and impartial advice on insurers, benefits, premium inflation, renewals, and claims support.

 When she isn’t writing, you are most likely to find Elwira in search of the perfect plant-based burger or enjoying Hong Kong’s great outdoors either at the beach or from the boat - the closer to the sea, the better!